Herodsfoot Forest Plan

 The Herodsfoot Forest Plan area is made up of a series of forest blocks totalling 294 hectares in Cornwall.
 As forest blocks set within the intimate wooded valley landscape they have very high natural and landscape diversity and value.

-The forests managed as part of the public forest estate principally comprise of Cannakey (97ha), Tremadart (61ha), Hartswell (53ha) and Carglonnon (29ha) woods around the village of Herodsfoot.
+The forests managed as part of the nation's forests principally comprise of Cannakey (97ha), Tremadart (61ha), Hartswell (53ha) and Carglonnon (29ha) woods around the village of Herodsfoot.

 The public forest here is a predominantly conifer on ancient woodland (PAWS) having been planted to address the national timber shortage of the early Twentieth Century.
 The area is known to produce high quality Douglas fir which makes up the majority of the trees here supplemented by hemlock and spruce with larch having been removed due to disease in 2010/2011.
 Areas of remnant ancient semi-natural woodland do remain and are made up of oak and birch with beech.
 Most of the areas are actively managed to provide timber for local and national businesses, and to improve the quality of the remaining tree crop.